EricMontague/Flask-Chat-Server/README.md

 # HeadsUp

 > HeadsUp is a chat application built with Flask that connects people with others who are suffering from similar mental health issues.
+Users, messages and other data are stored in DynamoDB and images are stored in S3.

 ![last-commit](https://img.shields.io/badge/last--commit-Jan%202021-blue)
 ![open-issues](https://img.shields.io/badge/open--issues-0-success)